alecjacobson/computer-graphics-kinematics/README.md

 > **Question:** What happens to per-vertex normals after applying a skinning
 > deformation?

+Linear blend skinning has many defects.
+Good "rigging artists" can mitigate these by carefully painting (yes, painting) weight functions and position the [rest bones][2.restbone].
+However, some of the linear blend skinning defects are
-Linear blend skinning has many artifacts, most notably problems that occur by averaging rotations as matrices.
+theoretical: most notably problems that occur by averaging rotations as matrices.

 > **Question:** What transformation matrix do you get if you compute: $½ \Rot_x(90°) + ½ \Rot_x(-90°)$?
 >